 “I hope to see y’all once again, at least I hope to try.
 I won’t forget any of your faces that popped into my life.
 I’ve wanted this day to happen, but now it’s here, I don’t want it to end.
 Goodbye, class of 2019.
 Goodbye, all my fellow friends.” ~ Daniel Kampe

-A proud graduate of SPSL, this marks my seventh year teaching English and Literature at the school.
-Outside the classroom, I can be found passing the time in various stages of the writing process, reading, watching movies, fretting over Creighton's latest performance, and doling out questionable life advice to one of my ten nieces and nephews.
+A proud graduate of SPSL, this marks my eighth year teaching English and Literature at the school.
+Outside the classroom, I can be found passing the time in various stages of the writing process, reading, watching movies, fretting over Creighton's latest performance, and doling out questionable life advice to one of my eleven nieces and nephews.